Jahenr/CheatSheets/README.md

 --------------------------------------------------

-To add stuff to this repo it best to fork this repo, git clone your fork of the repo, create a branch and make changes, push them to your fork and then open a PR
+To add stuff to this repo it is best to fork this repo, git clone your fork of the repo, create a branch and make changes, push them to your fork and then open a PR.

 High level Steps include: